 The two year Pharmacy Informatics Residency offers advanced training in pharmacy practice and healthcare technologies at The Johns Hopkins Hospital.
-The primary objective of the program is to prepare pharmacists to assume positions in healthcare-related informatics fields.
+The primary objective of the program is to prepare pharmacists to assume positions in health care related informatics fields.
 Participants will gain the tools and knowledge to understand and analyze the changing nature of today's complex medical delivery systems, plus the resources and savvy to anticipate and respond to those changes.
-Participants will complete a PGY1 pharmacy practice experience in the first year and receive specialized training during the second year in many of the following areas: Clinical Informatics, Clinical Decision Support, Systems Change Management, Project Management, Pharmacy Business Intelligence and Data Analytics, Alternative Informatics Site, Pharmacy Automation and Technology, Leadership and Strategic Planning, Epic Willow Inpatient, and Medication Safety.
+Participants will complete a PGY1 pharmacy practice experience in the first year and receive specialized training during the second year in the following areas: Clinical Informatics, Clinical Decision Support, Systems Change Management, Project Management, Pharmacy Administration, Pharmacy Reporting, Information Systems and Technology, Leadership and Strategic Planning, Operations Management, Medication Safety.
 The resident will gain experience in pharmacy information governance, health system administration, leadership, issue and change management, pharmacy information systems, automation & distribution technology, CPOE, clinical decision support, clinical documentation, process/workflow re-design, information security, project management, system testing, user training, and much more.

 Internal Number: Informatics